Blake's hitch: Usage

 This hitch has two conventional forms – the 4/2 and the 5/3 – although other variations are possible.

-The 5/3 version has the tail pass up through the bottom three turns of the coil which has five total turns.
-In the 4/2 version the tail passes up through two of the four coils.
+The 4/2 version has four total turns, with the tail passing up through the bottom two.

+The 5/3 version has five total turns, with the tail passing up through the bottom three.

 The hitch is dressed and set tight enough to provide enough grip for the applied load without being tighter than necessary.

 This hitch is most commonly used with 12-13mm (1/2 inch) static climbing ropes.

-(Heinz has advised that where slippage of the base, "4/2" knot seems to result from extra slippery rope(s), add a turn to the away end (i.e., that end beyond the tucked tail); if slippage seems to result from rope stiffness, add a turn at the near end, resulting in the "5/3".)
+To prevent failure in slippery rope Heinz advises adding a round turn to the 4/2 knot, creating a 5/2.

+To prevent failure due to rope stiffness, both add a round turn and tuck the tail one full turn higher, resulting in the 5/3.

 Tying

-In practice it helps to insert the thumb under the lower turns since this facilitates threading the tail in later.
 After passing the tail round the standing end, the tail then must pass back behind the standing line and up through the desired number of turns of the coil.

+In practice it helps to insert the thumb under the lower turns to facilitate threading the tail.

-A stopper knot is then added to the dangling tail to prevent any chance of it pulling out.
+A stopper knot is added to the tail after tying to prevent failure.

-Tying this incorrectly, too easily can make a knot called SuiSlide(picture) that fails as implied.
+Incorrect tying - by not passing the tail behind the standing line after looping - can lead to failure.